hipe/tmx/doc/018-installing-and-deploying-python.md

 1. the config as written in the `.vimrc` file and
 1. what plugins are installed (plugins are just directories in a directory)

-The next two sections correspond to these two aspects (in the opposite order of above, because the config file references plugin things).
+(There are more complicated ways to do config involving multiple files, but fortunately we don't need or use such a config architecture yet.)

+Since the config file configs plugin-related settings, below we cover the plugins first then the config file.

 Formally, these instructions document our recent experience on Ubuntu, but as far as we remember, these instructions "should" work for OS X as well (because all we were doing was trying to mimic our old OS X environment on our new Ubuntu machine).

-Because config in the config file will refer back to installed plugins, we'll do the plugins first before we look at the config.

 ## The `vim` plugins

-EDIT order in terms of perceived primacy (i.e., the order is meaningless)

-INstallation generally EDIT
+Because of vim's new-ish plugin architecture, the installation of most vim plugins involves simply doing a git checkout into a particular directory.

+The linked-to instructions below will all be variations on this theme.

+These are in order of our personal perception of their primacy (which is mostly meaningless):

 1. (nerdtree)[nt1]: as directed but `plugins` not `vendor`
 1. (mru)[mru1]: as directed but `plugins` not `downloads`